deloreyj/fute/README.md

 ```
 👆 Virtual D-pad for them sick moves
 👆 Big ol' SHOOT button
+👆 PASS button for sweet assists
+👆 TACKLE button to stop opponents
 👆 Semi-transparent so you can see your sick plays
 👆 Just run into the ball to start styling
 ```